TIBCOSoftware/snappydata/docs/howto.md

     customerDF.write.insertInto("CUSTOMER")
 ```

-**Create a column table using SQL:**
+####Create a Column Table using SQL:
-The same table can be created using SQL as shown below
+The same table can be created using SQL as shown below:
 ```
     snSession.sql("CREATE TABLE CUSTOMER ( " +
         "C_CUSTKEY     INTEGER NOT NULL," +